Deworming Horses: Deworming Rotation ScheduleLast updated: August 02, 2016

 If you are behind in deworming, start deworming twice with two different dewormers one week apart and that will catch you up.
 Follow as needed with rotational deworming.

-WHY ROTATE?If you use the same dewormer repeatedly, the parasites either become extinct or they learn to eat the dewormer.
+Why Rotate?If you use the same dewormer repeatedly, the parasites either become extinct or they learn to eat the dewormer.
 Parasites have been around since dinosaurs, so chances are they are not extinct.
-You need to rotate dewormer families between Fenbendazole (Panacur® Equine Dewormer), Pyrantel (Strongid® T) and Ivermectin to prevent resistance issues.
+You need to rotate dewormer families between Fenbendazole (Panacur® Equine Dewormer), Pyrantel (Strongid® Paste) and Ivermectin to prevent resistance issues.
 Deworming is an expensive process, so the last thing you want is one that doesn't work for your horse.
 Rotate your dewormer.
 Try Fenbendazole in the hot and cold time of year and Ivermectin with Praziquantel (EquiMAX®) in the spring to get tapes and bots.
 Pyrantel can be used in the fall, and if you are in a high tapeworm area, be sure to repeat the Praziquantel.

-RECOMMENDED DEWORMING ROTATION SCHEDULEDeworm 4 times a year for most horses and 6 times a year for highly-exposed horses such as show horses.
+Recommended Deworming Rotation ScheduleDeworm four times a year for most horses and six times a year for highly-exposed horses such as show horses.

 - Spring - EquiMAX®